 Lawyers for the Par owners last week urged the judge to throw the complaint out, arguing that the SEC doesn’t understand its business and was failing to collect loans for investors.

 Earlier this month Ruiz agreed to return to Vagnozzi control of his funds that were not invested in Par.
-At the same time, the judge issued an order under which Vagnozzi is to take steps to stop managing the funds and sell his financial interest in them.
+At the same time, the judge issued an order under which Vagnozzi is to find a new administrator for those funds so investors can get money back.

-The new suit adds allegations that Vagnozzi’s involvement with Par “has compromised" the non-Par investments, such as funds in which investors put money into the purchase of the life insurance policies, litigation funding, and real estate.
+The new suit adds allegations that Vagnozzi’s involvement with Par “has compromised” the non-Par investments, which include funds that invest in life insurance policies, lawsuits, medical-payment claims, and office buildings.

 Vagnozzi’s advice, it said, had left investors in those funds with "dubious prospects of recouping their principal, let alone receiving the double-digit returns that [Vagnozzi] promised.”

-And it accuses Pauciulo and his firm, Eckert Seamans Cherin & Mellott LLC, of playing key roles in enabling the alleged fraud by working closely with Vagnozzi to help induce investors to buy the funds, without properly warning of risks.
+And the suit accuses Pauciulo and his firm, Eckert Seamans Cherin & Mellott LLC, of playing key roles in enabling the alleged fraud by working closely with Vagnozzi to help induce investors to buy the funds, without properly warning of risks.

-Vagnozzi sold investors more than $100 million worth of investments in Par Funding and other “merchant cash advance” lenders.
-The firm took in money from investors, promising them returns of up to 14 percent, and lent it as cash advances to small merchants, charging them interest rates of 50 percent or more.
+Vagnozzi sold more than $100 million worth of investments in Par Funding and other “merchant cash advance” lenders to investors.
+The firm promised them returns of up to 14 percent, then lent funds out as cash advances to small merchants, charging them effective interest rates of 50 percent or more.

 He raised more than $70 million for the other funds.